Freezing of molecular rotation in a paramagnetic crystal studied by $^{31}$P NMR: Introduction

 Low-dimensional quantum spin systems are model materials for the study of magnetic correlations that are also present in unconventional superconductors.
 In these materials, the spin-spin exchange coupling is often given by superexchange interactions.
 In molecular-based materials, there is a manifold of possibilities for the occurrence of thermally activated molecular motions~\cite{wolter_observation_2005}.
 These structural fluctuations may also affect the absolute values of the superexchange energies, as they relate to structural parameters of the exchange pathways.
 Therefore, a detailed knowledge of the molecular fluctuation parameters is of great interest and may represent an important input for density functional theory (DFT) calculations of the exchange constants and structural parameters.

-A recent NMR study of ultrafast molecular rotation in metal-organic frameworks proposes molecular-based compounds as promising candidates for the realization of smart materials and artificial molecular machines.
+A recent nuclear magnetic resonance (NMR) study of ultrafast molecular rotation in metal-organic frameworks proposes molecular-based compounds as promising candidates for the realization of smart materials and artificial molecular machines.
 Here, the utilization of molecular dynamics may lead to a tuning of the thermal, dielectric, or optical properties~\cite{vogelsberg_ultrafast_2017}.

-In view of this very rich phenomenology of BPP-type local-field fluctuations, and despite of several decades of research, there is a strong need for model materials that allow for a well-defined investigation of spin relaxation caused by the presence of BPP-type field fluctuations.
-In particular, the study of rotation modes in single-crystalline materials allows to probe the anisotropy of spectral properties and to perform a detailed analysis of the local-field contributions at the nuclear sites.
+In view of this very rich phenomenology of BPP-type local field fluctuations, and despite of several decades of research, there is a strong need for model materials that allow for a well-defined investigation of spin relaxation caused by the presence of BPP-type field fluctuations.
+In particular, the study of rotation modes in single-crystalline materials allows us to probe the anisotropy of spectral properties and to perform a detailed analysis of the local field contributions at the nuclear sites.

-The present work is, to our knowledge, the first investigation of molecular motion in a paramagnetic single crystal by a comprehensive NMR study of both static and dynamic local-field properties, including their analysis by the BPP formalism as well as calculations of the spectral properties.
+In the present work, we investigate molecular motions in a paramagnetic single crystal of the recently synthesized molecular-based compound CuPOF~\cite{opherden_cupof_2020} by a comprehensive NMR study of both the static and dynamic local field properties, including analysis by the BPP formalism as well as calculations of the spectral properties.